 3. Check the curd.
 It should look like custard, with a clear separation between the curd and why.
 (If the curd is too soft or the whey is too milky, let set for a few more minutes.)
 Cut the curd with a knife that reaches all the way to the bottom of your pot.

 4. Place the pot back on the stove and heat the curds to 105F, gently moving the curds around with your spoon.
-(Note: If you wish to make this cheese without a microwave, directions can be found here.)
+(Note: If you wish to make this cheese without a microwave, see directions below.)
 Remove from heat and continue to stir slowly for 2 to 5 minutes.
 (Stirring for 5 minutes will result in firmer cheese.)

 5. Scoop out the curds with a slotted spoon and put into a 2 quart microwaveable bowl.
 Press the curds gently with your hands, pouring off as much whey as possible.
 Reserve the whey.
 (You can use it to make ricotta cheese.)